-All media requests for information concerning notifiable events or situations shall be referred to the Director of Corporate Communications Services, who will arrange all media opportunities with the designated spokesperson(s).
+All media requests for information concerning notifiable events or situations shall be referred to the Director of Corporate Communications, who will arrange all media opportunities with the designated spokesperson(s).

-When other jurisdictions and agencies are involved in the event or situation, the Director of Corporate Communications Services will ensure there is joint coordination of media releases and press conferences
+When other jurisdictions and agencies are involved in the event or situation, the Director of Corporate Communications will support joint coordination of media releases and press conferences, as required.